simcesplatform/Platform-Manager/instructions/platform_installation.md

 ## Installing the core components

 1. Create a folder for the core components.
 Each core component will have its own subfolder under this folder.
 In these instructions this main folder is named `platform`.
-    - Note, that to avoid repeatedly typing the username and the password for the GitLab server when fetching the source code in steps 2-5, you can use command
+    - Note, that to avoid repeatedly typing the username and the password for the GitLab server when fetching the source code, you can use command

         ```bash
         git config --global credential.helper store